dextersharma03/Online-Ratings-with-RESTful-Web-Service/README.md

 # Instructions for the project:

-## PLEASE NAME YOUR ALIAS AS pro-dreamteam.
+## PLEASE NAME YOUR ALIAS AS pro-dreamteam in wampserver's Apache Alias.

 ## 1. For Laravel to run: Go to laravel\LogoutPage, open cmd with current directory, enter php artisan serve (keep the cmd open and Composer is required)